animal-tree/Writing-stuff/Stuff57-my-spirituality.md

-> Essay I wrote ~6 years ago, and shared as a public "Note" when Facebook used to have those:
+> Essay I wrote ~6 years ago, and shared publicly as a "Note" when Facebook used to have those:

 ---